 Horse Color Chart

-Scroll down for an identification chart that can be included in a notebook.
+Identification chart that can be included in a notebook (scroll down).